lyokha/vim-publish-helper/README.md

 $ pandoc -f html -t latex -F vimhl -o article.tex article.html
 ```

-If you then generate the PDF document from the article.tex the codes will be
+If you then generate a PDF document from the *article.tex*, the codes will be
 highlighted exactly as they were highlighted inside vim!
 As soon as command
 *MakeTexCodeHighlight* accepts the optional argument which defines that
 generated code must be numbered, you can put usual pandoc options inside tags